Southern Yakutia (Sakha)

 possesses the Ukrainian gaiety, the Byelorussian modesty, the Cossack daring

-spirit, the versatility and horse riding skills of a Mongol, the augmentative
+spirit, the versatility and horse-riding skills of a Mongol, the argumentative

 spirit of a Georgian, the neatness of an Estonian, the steadfastness of a